 - When are premiums payable?

-The deposit premium will be payable by the date shown in the schedule of insurance.
-The balance is calculated when harvested yield information is submitted after ginning and will be payable by the date shown in the schedule of insurance.
+The deposit premium is payable to Primacy by the 31st of January succeeding the commencement date of the Policy.
+The balance is calculated when harvested yield information is submitted after ginning and will be payable to Primacy by the 31st of October that same year.

 - What happens if the area of the crops is incorrect?